chrisemunt/mg_web/README.md

 * Introduce support for request payloads that exceed the maximum string length of the target DB Server.
 	* This enhancement requires DB Superserver version 4.3; Revision 22 (or later).

+### v2.2.19 (23 June 2021)

+* Mark all DB Servers for a path as being 'online' after a request fails on account of all servers being being marked 'offline'.
+This will allow subsequent requests to succeed if, in the meantime, a participating DB Server becomes available.